San Antonio Erbs Palsy Lawyer

 Help from a San Antonio Erb’s palsy attorney after your baby suffers a birth injury

 If your child has been diagnosed with Erb's palsy due to medical negligence during birth, you understand the emotional, physical, and financial toll it can take on your family.
-At the Law Offices of Pat Maloney, we recognize the profound effects that such injuries can have, and we are here to advocate fiercely on behalf of your child's rights.
+At Pat Maloney, Accident & Injury Attorney, we recognize the profound effects that such injuries can have, and we are here to advocate fiercely on behalf of your child's rights.
 Our experienced San Antonio Erb's palsy birth injury attorney is dedicated to holding responsible parties accountable and ensuring that your child receives the compensation and care they deserve.
 From the moment you reach out to us, our legal team will stand by your side, providing compassionate support and strategic legal representation every step of the way.

 Contact Us